1EdTech/lets-build-an-extended-transcript/tutorial-1/README.md

 Interesting, nothing changed.
 Where's the competency?

 In the Extended Transcript Standard, there's a distinction between transcript entities and records.
-What we just accomplished is describing that there is a competency, "Harnessing Planentary Rotational Energy"; however, we didn't declare anything about whether the learner achieved mastery of this competency.
+What we just accomplished is describing that there is a competency, "Harnessing Planetary Rotational Energy"; however, we didn't declare anything about whether the learner achieved mastery of this competency.

 Let's change that: